5G-ERA/relay_network_application/README.md

 The Relay Inter serves as a router, which can route the data from one robot, to multiple edge/cloud environments.
-The main intention is to minimize multiple sending of the same data from robot to cloud, which could be expensive when low-bandwith connection is used.
+The main intention is to minimize multiple sending of the same data from robot to cloud, which could be expensive when low-bandwidth connection is used.
 The configuration is provided with RELAYS_LIST env variable:

 ```json